Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

 # Exercise 2: PostgreSQL migration to Azure Database for PostgreSQL Flexible Server

-TODO: Provide introduction to this aspect of the scenario.
+TODO: Complete introduction to this aspect of the scenario.

 Contoso Inc. wants to take advantage of the security, performance and scalability of Azure by migrating their [INSERT_NAME] application.
 To accommodate this, they first need to move the `dvdrental` database used by the application from their on-premises PostgreSQL server to an instance of Azure Database for PostgreSQL - Flexible Server.